 Integrated Gasification Combined Cycle (IGCC)

+IGCC can turn the production and use of coal and gas into a cleaner operation.
 Although the term “clean coal” is often met with a snicker, IGCC technology is a promising means of making the idea of coal a less emissions-intensive reality (especially when also combined with CCS technologies).
-Essentially, the system turns coal into gas, or natural gas into a "cleaner", less emissions-intensive gas; making it possible to remove all impurities, or “filter” it, including extracting sulfur and mercury.
+Essentially, IGCC technologies turn coal into a gas form, or turn natural gas into a "cleaner", less emissions-intensive gas.
+IGCC technologies make it possible to remove all impurities, or “filter” the fossil fuels, including extracting sulfur and mercury.

 The gasification and cleansing process produces steam, which in turn fuels the overall operation of the fossil fuel power plant, including the gasification and cleansing process itself.
 The cleaner gas is then sent to a combustion turbine generator to create electricity.

 IGCC technologies incorporate several ideas into one complex cycle; constantly feeding the power plant with the IGCC technologies without heavy carbon dioxide emissions.
 IGCC does this without pumping other GHGs and pollution, like sulfur and mercury into the atmosphere.
 (For an example of a case study of IGCC with CCS, please see the link from the European Commission below).
 As with CCS, the high costs of IGCC technologies are holding it back from large-scale development; and, as a result, there are only a limited number of commercial-scale IGCC plants globally.